vitelabs/vite-wiki/docs/api/vitejs/QA.md

 # Q & A

-[Wallet module](./wallet) is mainly used to quickly generate a wallet.

 ## About Mnemonic

 A mnemonic can derive multiple private keys, one for each address.[Refer to hdwallet](/tutorial/wallet/hdwallet.md)